Find support for every step of your treatment journey

 Personalized prescription refill reminders are also available through the Certified Pharmacy.
 When you sign up to receive reminders through text or email, you will receive a secure link to the online portal to schedule your next XYWAV shipment.

 JazzCares will provide personalized information to help you get the most out of your treatment journey.
 At different points along the way, you will receive relevant tools and resources to help as you start and continue your therapy.

 *Insurance coverage and plans may vary.
 The JazzCares program at Jazz Pharmaceuticals provides general information only and is not a guarantee of any coverage or reimbursement outcome.
 All treatment decisions rest solely with the treating physician or qualified healthcare professional.

 If you are prescribed XYWAV, you are eligible to register for myWAV.
 Once you’re registered, you’ll have fast and easy access to a wealth of important information, including:

 - Pharmacy contact information to find treatment help and support

 - Step-by-step XYWAV dose preparation instructions

-- Tips to help you set a routine that works with your XYWAV dosing regimen
+- Scheduling tool to help you set a routine that works with your XYWAV dosing regimen

 - The myWAV app, which can help you measure your treatment progress, set prescription refill reminders, and more